DWARS

-DWARS, GroenLinkse Jongeren is the independent youth wing of GreenLeft, a Dutch green political party.
+DWARS, GroenLinkse Jongeren was the independent youth wing of GreenLeft, a former Dutch green political party.
+On 1 August 2026 DWARS mergers with the Young Socialists into the new youth organisation 'PROTEST, Progressieve Jongeren'.

 Ideals and policies

 Both the manifest for a better world, the organisation's program of principles and 2025 - DWARS' proposals for the future, the organisation's political program the party lists its five core-ideals.